 Research/Education Opportunities

-As far as we are aware, the only research project undertaken recently within the Reserve. was by Bowie and Hutson (2016) as part of a summer research scholarship funded by the Living Water Partnership.
+As far as we are aware, the only research project undertaken recently within the Reserve. was by Bowie and Hutson (2016) as part of a summer research scholarship funded by the Living Water .
 They carried out an investigation to determine which fauna (birds, mammals, lizards and invertebrates) were present within the Reserve for the purpose of guiding future restoration and conservation efforts.

-The Living Water Partnership has also funded the willow control trials (described in Section 4.5.1) to determine which grey willow control methods are likely to be most successful within the area of indigenous rushland (Keystone Ecology 2017).
+Living Water has also funded the willow control trials (described in Section 4.5.1) to determine which grey willow control methods are likely to be most successful within the area of indigenous rushland (Keystone Ecology 2017).

 The Reserve has also been considered as part of studies of the wider area.
 For example, the recreation study for the wider Te Waihora/Ellesmere catchment included a section on Tārerekautuku/Yarrs Lagoon Reserve (Espiner et al. 2017) and Golder (2015) undertook a comprehensive study of the hydrology, ecology and water quality of the Ararira/LII catchment for Living Water.